 That pretty much sums it up.
 Please forgive a personal and less than jolly holiday season blog, but my dad has been on my mind recently.
 Year upon year now have slipped quietly past since I last held him… last told him I loved him…. said a final goodbye.
 They say that time heals all wounds, but I’m not so sure.
 Perhaps it does apply a soft lens and some sepia tones to ones memories.

 There are certain times and life events during which the absence of loved ones is most acutely felt.
 Thanksgiving, Christmas and the birth of a child I’ve found rank high among these.
 So at this joyous time of year, please indulge me a very brief sad moment.
-It’s just that I do so wish my father could be with us… could see his perfect little granddaughter… hold her… kiss her hair.
+It’s just that I do so wish my father could be with us… could meet his precious granddaughter… could get to know her, and her him.

 He was also always always slightly bigger than life.
 Perhaps that’s the way dads always seem to their little boys.
 But I know his friends saw him that way, too.
 He flew jets off naval aircraft carriers, was an international business man, a Texas rancher… and most importantly he was my dad.
 I’m not going to drag this out.
 Thanksgiving and Christmas are coming, and I just wanted to say, “I love you dad.”